telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/tc-field.md

 {{endregion}}

-This type of field does not have a result but when updated the switches are applied to the text.
+This type of field does not have a result and there is no need to be updated.

 ## See Also